nuwangarajapaksha/Shoe-Store/README.md

 # Shoe-Store
-A Project of first year Software Application Development module.
+A Project of a first year Software Application Development module.